amirbadr/Ryerson-Security-Incidents-Analysis/README.md

 # Ryerson-Security-Incidents-Analysis
-In this project, we programmatically analyzed Security incident reports at Ryerson University. <br />
+In this project, I programmatically analyzed Security incident reports at Ryerson University. <br />
 Ryerson University security website provides daily update on nearly all the security incidents which happen near Ryerson University.
 All Ryerson students, faculty, staff and alumni receive security incident notices directly via their Ryerson email address.
 You can check the [Ryerson University Security Incidents](https://www.ryerson.ca/community-safety-security/security-incidents/list-of-security-incidents/) website.
 ### Details included in security incidents
 - times and dates of the incident;